-Xeriscaping: What It Is and Plants
+Xeriscaping: What Is It, and What Plants Should Be Used?

 We want to encourage you to continue learning how to take advantage of natural resources in a sustainable way.
 Would you like to know more about what Xeriscaping is and what plants it uses?
 Here we bring you all the basic concepts you need to know to start creating unique and ecological spaces.